thevoodjev/InjectRange/README.md

 A probe here frames a request as a reason to reveal held secrets, dressing the disclosure up as debugging, auditing, or verification.
-Closing the class means
+Closing the class means recognising that a plausible-sounding pretext for surfacing hidden state is still a request to surface hidden state.

+## Corpus pinning and integrity

+The corpus is pinned by a sha256 digest, but the digest is not taken over the raw file bytes.
+It is computed over a canonical form: the patterns are sorted by id, each is reduced to its id, class, and text, and the whole is serialised with sorted keys and no incidental whitespace.
+Hashing that canonical form means the digest is stable across platforms and indifferent to how the source file is formatted or how its entries are ordered.
+Reformatting the JSON or reordering the entries does not change the digest, while changing any id, class, or text does.
+A test in the suite confirms the digest is unchanged when the pattern list is reversed.